What We Offer and Our Approach

 Advisors governed by the '34 Act are called Broker-Dealers.
 Years ago now, these advisors were called Stockbrokers.
 The most well-known Broker-Dealers are Merrill Lynch, Morgan Stanley, Wells Fargo, JP Morgan, Goldman Sachs, Raymond James, and Edward Jones, but there are thousands of lesser known independent Broker-Dealers as well.

 Advisors governed by the '40 Act are called Registered Investment Advisors (RIA).
-RIA's are named Fiduciaries and must adhere to the aforementioned Fiduciary Standard of Care.
+Registered Investment Advisors are named Fiduciaries and must adhere to the aforementioned Fiduciary Standard of Care.
 That means, legally, they must place the interests of their clients ahead of their own interests and the interests of their own firm.

 Broker-Dealers, on the other hand, operate under the '34 Act's "suitability" clause (also referred to as the "seller's exemption").
 That means, legally, their advice may be totally self-serving and they may be well aware of better options for their client, yet they are deemed legally in compliance as long as the type of investment being offered is "suitable" based on the clients age, financial situation and risk tolerance.
 A Broker-Dealer's duty is to their company, not to their client.
 Over the years since the 2008-2009 "Great Recession" the large Broker-Dealers mentioned above have paid tens of billions of dollars in fines for violations related to putting their own interests above the interests of their clients.
 The courts have awarded these multi-billion settlements based on their assessments of the losses and financial injury to investors in working with and trusting these firms.
 Buyer beware.